Update: This guide has been updated to reflect current changes as of October 2023.

 Once someone (for example, a caseworker, or any other professional working with the person) has identified indicators of trafficking or modern slavery they would submit a referral via a first responder and the relevant competent authority would fully consider the case.”

-For more information about this toolkit please contact email@example.com
+For more information about this Guide to the National Referral Mechanism please contact email@example.com

 Please note: This toolkit is not a replacement for legal advice.